 If you are experiencing symptoms when eating foods that contain wheat, barley, rye or oats and think you have a sensitivity to gluten, it’s important to first rule out coeliac disease.

 We do not recommend trying a gluten-free diet as a first option if you are experiencing symptoms related to eating gluten.
-We recommend continuing to eat gluten and to see your GP as soon as possible to undertake a test for coeliac disease.
-It’s essential to keep eating gluten in order for the tests to be accurate.
+Check if your symptoms are related to coeliac disease by taking our online assessment at ‘Is it coeliac disease?'.
+If the results are positive, you can take them to your GP to ask for further testing for coeliac disease.
+It’s essential to keep eating gluten in order for the tests to be accurate and to see your GP as soon as possible to undertake a test for coeliac disease.

 If you have confirmed test results that indicate that you do not have coeliac disease and other causes of your symptoms have been ruled out, you might wish to discuss the possibility of non coeliac gluten sensitivity with your healthcare team.